warning

 And finally then only two are written from the child's perspective.

-So in "Mother, any distance" we've got the title "Mother, any distance" because that indicates to us that we've got a speaker who is directly addressing their mother and therefore that they are the child.
+So in "Mother Any Distance" we've got the title "Mother Any Distance" because that indicates to us that we've got a speaker who is directly addressing their mother and therefore that they are the child.

 And we've also got this description of an anchor, which we could argue could symbolise the speaker's perspective of their mother as somebody who has perhaps weighed them down and kept them in the same place when they wanted to be free and independent.

-So we straight away know that the speaker is discussing their relationship with their father.
+And then in "Follower", we've got that opening line, "My father", so we straight away know that the speaker is discussing their relationship with their father.

-And we've also got that reference later on in the poem to grow up.
+So again, that child's perspective and we've also got that reference later on in the poem, to grow up.

 So we are seeing that child's view because our speaker is considering what they'd like to do when they grow up.

-And then in purple we've got "Walking away" because this one is written from the perspective of the parent, the father, and we do actually have that word parent there in the poem when the speaker is discussing how this separation feels through the use of natural imagery and also this idea of half-fledged.
+And then in purple, we've got "Walking Away" because this one is written from the perspective of the parent, the father, and we do actually have that word parent there in the poem when the speaker is discussing how this separation feels through the use of natural imagery and also this idea of half fledged.

-So we've got this description of the other person in the poem, the son, as like a fledgling, like a baby bird.
+So we've got this description of the other person in the poem, the son as like a fledgling like a baby bird.

 So now it's time for you to review your work.